 Communicable Disease Policy

 - A communicable disease means “an illness due to an infectious agent or its toxic products which is transmitted directly or indirectly to a person from an infected person or animal through the agency of an intermediate animal, host, or vector, or through the inanimate environment” (NC GS 130A-2 (1c)).
-Communicable diseases include, but are not limited to chickenpox, hepatitis, measles, meningitis, mononucleosis, whooping cough, COVID-19 and acquired immunodeficiency syndrome (AIDS).
+Communicable diseases include but are not limited to chickenpox, hepatitis, measles, meningitis, mononucleosis, whooping cough, COVID-19, and acquired immunodeficiency syndrome (AIDS).

-- If an employee reports having or being exposed to a communicable disease to the director of human resources, the employee may be excluded from the workplace until an appropriate evaluation of the employee’s medical condition can be made.
+- If an employee reports being exposed to a communicable disease to the director of human resources, the employee may be excluded from the workplace until an appropriate evaluation of the employee’s medical condition can be made.
 The evaluation is to be made by a physician and/or health department official, and testing may be required if appropriate.